Habtamu210/Blog-App/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Add feature to let user add, edit and delete posts
+- The app allows user to post blog

-- Add login feature so that user with valid credentials can post
+- User can like a post and see how many likes each has got

-- Add admin feature to the appnew_feature_2
+- User write on a post

 <p align="right">(<a href="#readme-top">back to top</a>)</p>